fkirc/secure-zip-notes/simplefilesync/README.md

 This can be done by setting `android:allowBackup="false"` in your application `AndroidManifest.xml`.
 Alternatively, you might disable Auto Backup for a selected folder where your local sync files are stored.
 Otherwise, the Auto Backup might mess up the synchronization with Dropbox or Google Drive.
-For example, Auto Backup might restore an outdated version of a file.
-This outdated version might then inadvertently override the most recent file in Dropbox or Google Drive (if it has a newer timestamp than the remote file).
-Further research is necessary to understand the exact implications of Auto Backup.

 #### Build Failure about META_INF/DEPENDENCIES